microsoft/app-innovation-workshop/README.md

 ![Banner](Resources/WelcomeBanner.png)

-# Mobile Cloud Workshop
+<img src="Resources/Design/Design%20Board%20Final.png">

 Welcome to the Microsoft Mobile Cloud Workshop.
 We've created this workshop to showcase the speed and ease at which you can leverage Microsoft cloud platform (Azure) to build mobile solutions.

-<img src="Resources/Design/Design%20Board%20Final.png">

 **Build Status**